Random line graphs and edge-attributed network inference: Simulations

-In the previous simulations, we used the true projection matrix $\hat{Q}$, which requires knowledge of the true clusters.
-We now consider the case where $\hat{Q}$ is estimated from the observed graph.
-In these experiments, we compute the adjacency spectral embedding of the adjacency matrix of the original graph, $\mathrm{ASE}(A(G)),$ using 3 dimensions, and obtain an approximate clustering using GMM on the rows of this matrix.
+where $\rho\in\{1/10, 1/5, 1/2\},$ which we call the \emph{sparse, semi-dense,} and \emph{dense} settings, respectively.
+We compute the adjacency spectral embedding of the adjacency matrix of the original graph, $\mathrm{ASE}(A(G)),$ using 3 dimensions, and obtain an approximate clustering using GMM on the rows of this matrix.
 From this approximate clustering, we find the induced clustering of the edges and approximate $\hat{Q}$ based on this (imperfect) clustering.
-This induced clustering gives us the red curve in Figure~\ref{fig:ari_compare}, which only relies on information in the observed graph.
-We also generate edge covariates using 6 fixed points in $\RR^3$ (one for each $C_{(i,j)}$), which are then perturbed with $\mathrm{Normal}(0,\sigma^2 I_3)$ noise for each edge in the corresponding cluster to obtain a matrix of edge covariates, $\mathcal{C}\in M_{\hat{m},3}(\RR).$ Clustering based on the rows of the singular value decomposition of $\mathcal{C}$ gives the pink curve in Figure~\ref{fig:ari_compare}.
-For the khaki and green curves, we combine the information from the first two sources using a scaled Multiple Adjacency Spectral Embedding (scMASE) \cite{arroyo2019inference}.
+This induced clustering gives us the blue curve in Figure~\ref{fig:simulations_wtensor}, which only relies on information in the observed graph.
+We also generate edge covariates in $\RR^3$ using two approaches: \begin{itemize} \item For the fixed covariate means, we set the vectors to be $(1,0,0), (0,1,0), (0,0,1)$ for the edge memberships between vertices in the same cluster, and $(1,1,0)/\sqrt{2}, (1,0,1)/\sqrt{2}, (0,1,1)/\sqrt{2}$ for the edge memberships between vertices in different clusters. \item For the random covariate means, we choose 6 vectors from a $\mathcal{N}(0,I_3)$ distribution. \end{itemize} These covariate means are then perturbed with $\mathrm{Normal}(0,\sigma^2 I_3)$ noise for each edge in the corresponding cluster to obtain a matrix of edge covariates, $\mathcal{C}\in M_{\hat{m},3}(\RR).$ Clustering based on the rows of the singular value decomposition of $\mathcal{C}$ gives the yellow curve in Figure~\ref{fig:simulations_wtensor}.
+For the green and orange curves, we combine the information from the first two sources using a scaled Multiple Adjacency Spectral Embedding (scMASE) \cite{arroyo2019inference}.
 When deciding the scaling on the edge covariates, we make use of the variance estimate obtained from GMM from clustering the edge covariates only.
 The difference between these curves is the method used for obtaining the information coming from the observed graph.
-The khaki curve uses the 3 scaled singular vectors of $A(L(G))$ corresponding to the largest singular values.
-The green curve uses the corresponding quantity for $A(L(G))\hat{Q}$ (where $\hat{Q}$ is computed only using observed information as described earlier).
-The blue curve just uses the scaled singular vectors of $A(L(G))\hat{Q}$ without using the edge covariates.
+The green curve uses the 3 scaled singular vectors of $A(L(G))$ corresponding to the largest singular values.
+The orange curve uses the corresponding quantity for $A(L(G))\hat{Q}$ (where $\hat{Q}$ is computed only using observed information as described earlier).
+The purple curve just uses the scaled singular vectors of $A(L(G))\hat{Q}$ without using the edge covariates.
+We also consider a tensor-based approach which arranges the adjacency matrix and covariates as a $300\times 300\times 4$ tensor, and computes a low-rank decomposition via symmetric higher-order orthogonal iteration.
+A clustering of the edges is then obtained by applying GMM to the 3rd-mode tensor embeddings (red curve).
+We also compare this to finding a vertex clustering based on the first two modes of the tensor decomposition, then obtaining the induced clustering of the edges based on these vertex labels, which yields the black curve.
+All of these experiments were repeated with 50 times, and error bars are plotted for all of the approaches in all of these settings.